Disciplinary Hearing Volunteers

 At the time of appointment to the board, faculty members must be on full-time appointment.

-Professional staff members will be selected through procedures adopted by the professional staff of Purchase College.
-A full complement of professional staff members on the committees is required by the end of the prior academic year during which the term is to commence.
-Vacancies will be filled promptly through processes adopted by the professional staff of Purchase College.
+Professional staff members will be selected through procedures adopted by the Office of Community Standards.
+Vacancies will be filled promptly through processes adopted by the Office of Community Standards.

 At the time of appointment to the board, professional staff members must be on full-time appointment.

-- The Office of Community Standards will provide an orientation workshop to familiarize members with all aspects of this policy, related SUNY Board of Trustee policy, and all requirements of law which relate to the due process and privacy rights of students.
+- The Office of Community Standards will provide an orientation workshop to familiarize members with all aspects of the Student Code of Conduct, related SUNY Board of Trustee policy, and all requirements of law which relate to the due process and privacy rights of students.

 - All members are required to sign a yearly confidentiality agreement and respond promptly to all hearing requests.

-- Committee members are required to remove themselves from a hearing when a conflict of interest exists.
+- Members of the hearing bodies are required to remove themselves from a hearing when a conflict of interest exists.
 Any official conducting a proceeding will be free of bias or conflict of interest and will receive annual training.
 Additionally, board members who serve on cases involving dating violence, domestic violence, sexual assault, and stalking will receive annual training on these topics